DamienFruleux/ZCU111-Doc/2-AXI-Stream_RF-Data-Converter.md

 In particular, some ports are identified as LF, because they have a 0-1GHz low-cut filter, and others as HF, because they have a 1-4GHz bandpass filter.

 We must be careful with the sampling frequency/filter pairs in order to respect the Nyquist-Shannon sampling theorem.
-If the sampling frequency is 1 GSa/s, the analog signal cannot exceed the frequency of 512 MHz, for 2 GSa/s it is 1GHz, for 4 GSa/s it is 2 GHz and for 6 GSa it is 3GHz.
+If the sampling frequency is 1 GSa/s, the analog signal cannot exceed the frequency of 512 MHz, for 2 GSa/s it is 1GHz, for 4 GSa/s it is 2 GHz and for 6 GSa it is 3GHz (in any case, the maximum bandwidth frequency on the ZCU111 SoC is 4 GHz).

 ## DACs organization